 We want our research to make a difference.
 And we know that happens when knowledge between different communities is shared to catalyse change.
 This is known as ‘knowledge mobilisation’ (KM).

-- foster relationships between professionals from universities, Public Health England, local public health and more widely
+- foster relationships between professionals from universities, UK Health Security Agency, local public health and more widely;

 - develop knowledge mobilisation capacity in and the capability of HPRUs across the country through participation in the pan-HPRU KM Network.